US defense chief Austin says there’s evidence North Korea has sent troops to Russia

 South Korea said Tuesday it would consider supplying weapons to Ukraine in response to the North's reported troop dispatch.
 South Korea has shipped humanitarian and financial support to Ukraine, but it has so far avoided directly supplying arms to Ukraine in line with its policy of not supplying weapons to countries actively engaged in conflicts.

+Following a meeting in London with his German counterpart Boris Pistorius, U.K. Defense Secretary John Healey said it looks “highly likely” that North Korean troops have been deployed to Russia.
+Pistorius said the potential troop deployment underscores the challenges of dealing with international conflicts that are “getting more and more closer to each other and linked to each other.”

-Associated Press writer Illia Novikov in Kyiv, Ukraine contributed to this report.
+Associated Press writers Kim Tong-hyung in Seoul, Illia Novikov and Hanna Arhirova in Kyiv, Ukraine and Danica Kirka in London contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.